Victor Zamudio-Taylor papers

 An interview of Mary Fuller McChesney conducted 1994 Sept.
 28, by Susan Landauer, for the Archives of American Art, Women in the Arts in Southern California Oral History Project, at the artist's home, on Sonoma Mountain, Calif.

 The papers of art critic and historian Alfred Victor Frankenstein measure 19.1 linear feet and date from 1875 to 1985.
 The bulk of the collection consists of Frankenstein's research and writing files on American painting, particularly artists working in the nineteenth-century.
 There are extensive files on artists John Haberle, William Michael Harnett, and William Sidney Mount.
 The collection also includes biographical material, correspondence, general writings and notes, professional activities files, personal business records, printed materials, photographs, and unidentified sound recordings.

-The papers of art historian Judith Wilson measure 11.2 linear feet and 27.94 GB and date from 1966 to 2010.
+The papers of African American art historian Judith Wilson measure 11.2 linear feet and 27.94 GB and date from 1966 to 2010.
 Wilson's career is documented through correspondence with friends, colleagues, artists, universities, and art organizations; notebooks; files on writing projects, conferences, lectures, symposia and other professional activities; and a small amount of printed material.
 Also found is research material on artist Bob Thompson, including photographs, printed material, correspondence, notebooks and a documentary video recording.
 Additionally, the collection includes sound recordings of 71 interviews of artists and art collectors and six video recordings.
 Some of the materials are in digital format.

 131 Pages (Transcript)